Another Book of Nothing Chapters 20 - 24:

 Sri Nisargadatta Maharaj

 So what is this void, this emptiness?
-How can we comprehend this Supreme Self of which individual selves are like tiny sparks that flicker for a trifling moment of time then disappear?
+How can we comprehend this Supreme Self of which individual selves are like tiny sparks of light that flicker for a trifling moment of time then disappear?
 Jnana yoga sums up its whole approach in the words “Neti, neti” - not this, not this - and it is only thus that we can explore the concept of nothingness - by eliminating what it is not, and abandoning any preconceived concept of how we think it may be.

 O Raghava (Rama), adopt a comprehensive view,